‘General Hospital’ Spoilers: Valentin Comes Clean, Sam Learns What Alexis Did, Will Franco Face The Consequences Of His Actions?

 Now that her daughter knows that she could be involved, Alexis will confess everything to Sam in the upcoming episodes of General Hospital.
 Alexis will also admit to seeing Tom the night he died and about allowing Julian to stay with her.
 Although her mother’s alcoholism did not sit well with her, Sam will continue her investigation until she finds a vital clue.

 General Hospital spoilers indicate that Sam will not be the only one to find a breakthrough in Franco’s case.
 While at the roadhouse, Liz finds Franco’s bloody phone and she will turn to Scotty for help.
-Liz and Sam are not then only ones who will deal with Franco’s situation –Kiki will also be entangled in the case.
+Liz and Sam are not the only ones who will deal with Franco’s situation –Kiki will also be entangled in the case.
 Kiki will try to help in clearing Franco’s name and prove that he had nothing to do with Tom’s death.
 Meanwhile, Franco needs to stop running.
-The latest General Hospital spoilers reveal that next week Franco will finally have some idea about the identity of the person who is after him.
+The latest General Hospitalspoilers reveal that next week Franco will finally have some idea about the identity of the person who is after him.
 Sam will also play a vital role in revealing an important clue.

 General Hospital episodes last week showed Franco trying to clear up his name.
 Now that Sam knows that Alexis is also involved, the two are the most likely suspects.
-An ongoing investigation promises to get closer to the real murdered but this could end up in Franco or Alexis’ arrest unless the investigators find out that the real murderer is neither of the two.
+An ongoing investigation promises to get closer to the real murderer but this could end up in Franco or Alexis’ arrest unless the investigators find out that the real murderer is neither of the two.

 Mob Concerns